itsdfish/SSMPlots.jl/README.md

 ```
 <img src="resources/example.png" />

-For more examples, please see the documentation at [SequentialSamplingModels.jl](https://itsdfish.github.io/SequentialSamplingModels.jl/dev/).
+For more information, please see the documentation link above.
+Additional examples can be found at [SequentialSamplingModels.jl](https://itsdfish.github.io/SequentialSamplingModels.jl/dev/).